Semantic Driven Multi-Camera Pedestrian Detection: Results

-Evaluation has been performed carrying out two different experiments:
+The evaluation has been performed carrying out two different studies:

-\begin{itemize} \item Experiment 1 aims to gauge the impact of the different stages in the proposed approach.
-To this end, the baseline pedestrian detector Faster-RCNN \cite{renNIPS15fasterrcnn} is compared with two versions of the proposed method: \begin{enumerate} \item ``Baseline + Filtering'' is a simplified version of our method which aims to independently evaluate the effect of the proposed automatic \(\mathcal{AOI}\) computation. \item ``Baseline + Filtering + Fusion + Back-Projection'' is the full version of the proposed method, which additionally evaluates the fusion and semantic-driven back-projection stages. \end{enumerate} This experiment is conducted on 4 of the sequences: Terrace, PETS 2009 S2 L1, PETS 2009 CC and RLC.
+\begin{itemize} \item The Ablation Studies aim to gauge the impact of the different stages in the performance of the proposed approach.
+To this end, the following versions of the proposed method are compared: \begin{enumerate} \item ``Baseline (Faster-RCNN, YOLOv3 and EfficientDet-D7)'', provides reference results of monocamera pedestrian detectors. \item ``Baseline + Filtering (\textit{Filt})'' is a simplified version of our method which aims to independently evaluate the effect of the proposed automatic \(\mathcal{AOI}\) computation obtained by the ``Pedestrian Semantic Filtering" stage. \item ``Baseline + Filtering (\textit{Filt}) + Fusion (\textit{Fus}) + Back-Projection (\textit{BP})'' is the full version of the proposed method, which additionally evaluates the ``Fusion of Multi-Camera Detections" and ``Semantic-Driven Back-Projection" stages. \end{enumerate} Ablation Studies are conducted on four of the described datasets: Terrace, PETS 2009 S2 L1, PETS 2009 CC and RLC.

-\item Experiment 2 compares the proposed method with several non-deep learning state-of-the-art multi-camera pedestrian detectors on Terrace, PETS 2009 S2 L1, PETS 2009 CC and RLC sequences.
+\item State-of-the-art Comparison results analyze the proposed method with respect to several non deep-learning state-of-the-art multi-camera pedestrian detectors on the same four scenarios used in the Ablation Studies.
 Additionally, the method is compared with novel deep-learning methods on the Wildtrack dataset. \end{itemize}